maxdev1/ghost/README.md

 - Color in the terminal, and a fancy start screen
 - Minor bugfixes here and there
 - `g_atomic_wait` is now `g_atomic_lock`
-- `g_spawn` has slightly changed, its not possible to specify in and out descriptors of a process when spawning it
+- `g_spawn` has slightly changed, its now possible to specify in and out descriptors of a process when spawning it

 TODOs: